pleabargain/EnglishHelpsYourCareer/sourceoftruth.md

 * I was amazed at her brilliant performance.
 * In most countries, children start primary school at the age of six.
 * Although he studied hard, he couldn't succeed [in,at] getting a high score on the exam.
----

-Ana: Where are they?

-Bob: They are AT the supermarket.

----

-Ana: Are they in trouble?

-Bob: They were at the scene of the crime but I don't know if they are in trouble.

----

-Ana: Have you taken a look at the contract?

-Bob: No, but I need to look into it soon.

----

-Ana: She's really enjoying herself!

-Bob: Yep!
-She's clearly into the music! (idiomatic phrase)

 ## into